isabella232/magento-learn.en/help/free-video-library/override-magento-ui-library-variables-values.md

 ---
 # Override Magento UI library variables values

-Magento 2 become with the lot of improvements, including theming and frontend as well.
-In this video, we’ll see how to override Magento UI library variables values.
-Magento 2 includes Less as a basic CSS pre-processor which is make CSS styling and managing CSS files simpler.
+In this video, we’ll learn how to override Magento UI library variables values.
+Magento 2 includes Less as a basic CSS pre-processor which makes CSS styling and managing CSS files simpler.

 #### Who is this video for?
 * Developers